jduckles/2014-04-04-oklahoma/lessons/thw-git/local.md

 commit messages for yourself as much as for anyone else.

 [Our repo](https://github.com/swcarpentry/bc/) should have some good commit messages.
+VI WARNING!
+If you accidentally find youreself in VI type; ESC : q !

 ### Exercise : Commit Your Changes

 Step 1 : Commit the file you've added to your repository.

-    $ git commit -am "This is the first commit.
+    $ git commit -m "This is the first commit.
 It adds a readme file."
     [master (root-commit) 1863aef] This is the first commit.
 It adds a readme file.
      1 files changed, 2 insertions(+), 0 deletions(-)
      create mode 100644 readme.rst